-A daughter Elizabeth Amelia, was born to Mr and Mrs. Alfred Hofman, of Ascan Avenue, on Wes nesday, November 14th.
+A daughter ,Elizabeth Amelia, was born to Mr. and Mrs. Alfred Hofman, of Ascan Avenue, on Wednesday, November 14th.

-Elsie M. Jessup, at the time of writing a letter just received by her sister, Mrs. L. M. Burt, about to leave France for hospital duty in Florence Italy.
+Elsie M. Jessup, at the time of writing a letter just received by her sister, Mrs. L. M. Burt, was about to leave France for hospital duty in Florence, Italy.

-Mr. and Mrs. Lester G. Hornby of Provincetown Mass., spent Thanksgiving with Mrs. Hornton mother, Mrs. Anna C. Boyd.
+Mr. and Mrs. Lester G. Hornby of Provincetown, Mass., spent Thanksgiving with Mrs. Hornby's mother, Mrs. Anna C. Boyd.

-E. H. Conway has been chosen Press Agent for the Hippodrome, in this promotion succeeding Man dock Pemberton, now on active service in the Name
+E. H. Conway has been chosen Press Agent for the Hippodrome, in this promotion succeeding Murdock Pemberton, now on active service in the Navy.

-News has been received of the safe arrival France of John Ortgies, now in Company B., 101st Machine Gun Battalion of the 26th Division of Regular Army.
+News has been received of the safe arrival in France of John Ortgies, now in Company B., 101st Machine Gun Battalion of the 26th Division of the Regular Army.

-Captain Clarence A. Perry, stationed at Camp Upton, is spending the week-ends at his home Beechknoll Road .
+Captain Clarence A. Perry, stationed at Camp Upton, is spending the week-ends at his home on Beechknoll Road.

-Kenneth Judson is home on a two-weeks furlant from Annapolis.
+Kenneth Judson is home on a two-weeks furlough from Annapolis.

-Eugene Schoen has been appointed to the N York Milk Commission by the Hoover Food M ministration.
+Eugene Schoen has been appointed to the New York Milk Commission by the Hoover Food Administration.

-Mrs. George C. LeBlanc, with her boys, Side and Carew, has just returned to her home in P tan Avenue from a two weeks' visit in Jersey City
+Mrs. George C. LeBlanc, with her boys, Sidney and Carew, has just returned to her home in Puritan Avenue from a two weeks' visit in Jersey City.

-At the opening of "Hero Land" at the Grant Central Palace on November 24th, in the singing by Miss Harriet Ware, the chorus included the lowing ladies from Forest Hills:-Mrs. Charles I Scammell, Mrs. Thomas F. DuPuy, Mrs. George LeBlanc, Mrs. Stephen L. Coles, Mrs. Clark Brown Mrs. R. W. Waddell, Mrs. Raymond P. Kaisen Mrs. William F. Mohan, Mrs. Judd, Mrs. M. H. selriis, Mrs. John F. Ryan, Mrs. Edwin M. Kinser Mrs. James R. Woodrough, Mrs. William G. Walle the Misses Blanche and Virginia Lopez, Miss Even Wessmann, Miss Patten, Miss Maida Birmingham Miss Imogene Washburne, and Miss Frances Juli
+At the opening of "Hero Land" at the Grand Central Palace on November 24th, in the singing led by Miss Harriet Ware, the chorus included the following ladies from Forest Hills:-Mrs. Charles H. Scammell, Mrs. Thomas F. DuPuy, Mrs. George C. LeBlanc, Mrs. Stephen L. Coles, Mrs. Clark Brown, Mrs. R. W. Waddell, Mrs. Raymond P. Kaighn, Mrs. William F. Mohan, Mrs. Judd, Mrs. M. Hasselriis, Mrs. John F. Ryan, Mrs. Edwin M. Kinsey, Mrs. James R. Woodrough, Mrs. William G. Walker, the Misses Blanche and Virginia Lopez, Miss Evelyn Wessmann, Miss Patten, Miss Maida Birmingham, Miss Imogene Washburne, and Miss Frances Judd.